Giving Evidence works to make charitable giving more effective by encouraging and enabling charitable giving based on sound evidence.

 Our published research looks at both charity effectiveness and donor effectiveness.
 It includes:

-- The Foundation Practice Rating: our independent and annual assessment of UK foundations.
-First year results are now out!
+- The Foundation Practice Rating: our independent and annual assessment of UK foundations, now its fourth year.

-- New research showing that foundations with few people (staff or trustees) tend to perform weaker on diversity, accountability and transparency.
+- New research showing that fdns with few people (staff or trustees) tend to be weaker on diversity, accountability and transparency.

-- What rigorous evidence exists about institutional response to child abuse, and what does it say?
+- The rigorous evidence about institutional response to child abuse, and what it says

-- Systematic review of the rigorous ‘what works’ studies about outdoor learning
+- The rigorous ‘what works’ evidence about outdoor learning

-- What are Royal patronages of charities, who gets them, and do they help?
+- Royal patronages of charities: who gets them, and do they help?

 - The evidence systems in medicine / health and in education in low- and middle-income countries.